Concrete Care

 Clearing Vegetation

-Carefully manually remove any weeds that are growing through cracks in pavement, being careful not to displace surrounding material any further apart than is required, and then fill those gaps with appropriate filler compounds afterward when they are dried completely first though if needed.
+Carefully manually remove any weeds growing through cracks in pavement, being careful not to displace surrounding material further than is required, and then fill those gaps with appropriate filler compounds afterward, once they are completely dry, though if needed.

 Managing Snowfall Effectively